jbakic/Shielded.Gossip/README.md

 The database hash is a simple XOR of hashes of individual keys and the versions of their values.
 This enables it to be incrementaly updated, with no need to iterate over all the keys.

+## The Consistent Protocol Implementation

+Consistent transactions follow a simple Paxos-like protocol, with special consideration for the fact that it is running over a gossip network.

+When a transaction is started, the initiator will check it locally and if it is OK and does not conflict with any currently running transaction, it will vote Promised on it and write it into the underlying gossip store to distribute it to other servers.
+Every server that receives the transaction will check it and vote Promised or Rejected depending on the result.
+When a server is Promised on a transaction, and it witnesses a majority of Promised votes, it raises its state to Accepted.
+When a majority of Accepted votes is witnessed by any server, it commits the transaction's writes into the gossip store, and we're done.
+If a majority of Rejected votes is seen, the transaction fails.
+The initiator may then make a new attempt, reading newer data, but this will have a new unique ID and will be handled like any other, independent transaction.

+Every transaction is assigned a ballot number, which comes from a [Lamport clock](https://en.wikipedia.org/wiki/Lamport_timestamps) kept by the servers.
+Every time a server wishes to move its state forward on a transaction, it finds all active transactions that are in conflict with it, and checks the following:

+* If there is a conflicting transaction with a higher ballot number, and we are Promised or Accepted on it, we will not move forward with this one.

+* If there is a conflicting transaction with a lower ballot number, and we are in the Accepted state on it, we will not move forward with this one, unless it already has at least one other Accepted vote.

+So, a promise can switch to a higher ballot competitor, but once we have accepted a transaction, we cannot accept any conflicting one, even if it has a higher ballot.
+We should stay in this state and wait until a majority is formed for one or the other transaction.
+However, if a higher ballot transaction has managed to reach at least one Accepted vote, then we know for sure that our transaction can never commit!
+A majority of servers must have voted Promised on that other transaction for it to get the Accepted vote, so at least some of those who voted Promised for ours have switched to the new one and will not vote for us any more (see first rule above).

+It's important to note a gossip-specific point here - we cannot reject lower ballot transactions straight away!
+A transaction may be revived after a long time, by a server that was disconnected, and after other servers have forgotten about that transaction.
+To guarantee that this will not lead to such a zombie transaction being committed, servers only vote Rejected once it is absolutely certain that it can never commit.
+That means, we will wait until another transaction successfully writes into the field, preventing others from passing the consistency check.

+This is why the servers do not simply keep a record of just one transaction for every field, as you might expect if you know how Paxos works.
+Instead they keep track of all currently active transactions.
+If a higher-ballot transaction ends up failing (perhaps an even higher-ballot competitor committed and killed it), the servers might yet commit its lower-ballot competitor.

+All in all, this approach means that the initiator is rather irrelevant.
+Transactions take on a life of their own when in the network, and even if the initiator gets disconnected, the others can easily continue and resolve the transaction on their own, without requiring repeated proposal rounds to resolve conflicts.

+In case of a partition, when two transactions are in conflict and have already been accepted by at least some servers, then the one with the higher ballot will win and be committed.
+Likewise, if both are just promised.
+But if one lower ballot transaction has been accepted by some, while others have promised on a higher ballot one, and neither group can reach majority without the other, then the system will be blocked until the partition heals.
+Any attempt to switch votes here would either cause consistency issues or blockages in other situations.

+This is where we do need those further rounds of proposing from Paxos.
+The proposer in a next round would, since it's a new ballot, win over all the reachable servers' promises and then select to go forward with the accepted value.
+I plan to similarly bump up lower ballot transactions in such situations.
+If a server has accepted a transaction, and that transaction does not reach resolution after a certain time, the server will start a new voting round for it, with a new ballot number.
+If the partition then suddenly heals, and we see that the old voting round had a resolution, fine, we commit or reject depending on that vote.
+But if not, the new voting round should win over to this transaction those servers who were previously promised on a newer competitor, and thus resolve this block.

+I believe that with that improvement the algorithm should become equivalent to full-blown Paxos.
+But, that will significantly increase its complexity, and in any case, to prove such a big claim a lot of work will be needed, particularly since this is not a simple, direct implementation of Paxos.
+But I hope I've convinced you that it is well suited for a gossip-based system.
+It resolves many types of conflict efficiently and without centralized coordination.
+Even now, in this simple version, it is better than the two-phase commit used here previously, which depended much more on the initiator (AKA the coordinator in descriptions of 2PC), and which would definitely block if the initiator were to end up in a minority partition.

+If you see any problems here, please let me know!
+Open an issue in the issue tracker here and we can discuss it.